-Some people who have C. difficile never become sick, though they can still spread the infection.
-C. difficile illness usually develops during or shortly after a course of antibiotics.
-But signs and symptoms may not appear for weeks or even months afterward.
+Some people carry the bacterium C. difficile in their intestines but never become sick, though they can still spread the infection.
+C. difficile illness usually develops during or within a few months after a course of antibiotics.

 When to see a doctor